-Families can make monthly payments with no interest charges through Tuition Management Systems (TMS).
-There is a low annual participation fee per student.
-Enrollment information for TMS is included on the enrollment contracts.
+Families can make monthly payments with no interest charges through Tuition Management Systems (TMS) with a low annual participation fee per student.

 The general rule is that any gifts over the $14,000 annual gift tax exclusion from one person to another are subject to federal gift tax and generation-skipping transfer tax (GSTT).
 However, an exception to this rule exists for certain tuition payments.
 Specifically, any tuition payments made by a grandparent (or anyone else) directly to a qualifying educational organization (e.g., school) to cover a student's tuition expenses are exempt from federal gift tax and GSTT, even if such payments exceed the annual gift tax exclusion.
 The key is that such payments must be made directly to the qualifying educational institution.
 You will not qualify for the exemption if you gift the money directly to the student with instructions to apply it to tuition expenses.
 The unlimited exclusion does not cover books, supplies, or room and board expenses.
 This type of gift may still be subject to state gift tax and/or GSTT.
 Call a tax attorney in your state for more information.

 Please be advised that this material is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 You should seek advice based on your particular circumstances from an independent advisor.